Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Related Work

 \subsection{Unsupervised Methods}

-It is difficult to make a difference between works which try to extract only the boundaries of music pieces and the ones which try to cluster the different parts of the structure of music, because the principal idea of unsupervised methods is to extract the musical structure of music pieces but not the boundaries, so we describe some previous work in both areas which belongs to the same task in MIREX's campaigns, Music Structure Segmentation task.
+The main idea of most of the unsupervised methods is to extract the musical structure of the music pieces but not necessarily the boundaries between the structure sections.

-These methods can be summarized in three approaches, according to Paulus et al. \cite{paulus2010state}, based on: novelty, homogeneity and repetition.
-These approaches are computed with unsupervised and supervised Machine Learning algorithms such as genetic algorithms (\textit{fitness functions}), Hidden Markov Models (HMM), \textit{K-means}, Linear Discriminant Analysis (NDA), Decision Stump or Checkerboard-like kernels.
+According to Paulus et al. \cite{paulus2010state}, these methods can be summarized in three approaches based on: novelty, homogeneity and repetition.
+These approaches are computed with unsupervised Machine Learning algorithms such as genetic algorithms (\textit{fitness functions}), Hidden Markov Models (HMM), \textit{K-means}, Linear Discriminant Analysis (NDA), Decision Stump or Checkerboard-like kernels.

-\textbf{Novelty-based} approach consists on the detection of the transitions between contrasting parts.
-This approach is well-performed using checkerboard-like kernel methods.
-These methods are based on the construction of a 2D kernel which is applied to the similarity matrix in order to measure the self-similarity on either side of the center point of a similarity matrix.
-The value of the measure is high when both regions are self-similar.
-The measure of the \textit{cross-similarity} between the two regions is then calculated.
-The difference between this two measures estimates the novelty of the signal at the center point.
-This was introduced by Foote in 2000 \cite{foote2000automatic} who used this method to extract the segment boundaries of the audio tracks using the similarity matrix as input, and then calculating the correlations with the proper kernel.
-These methods have evolved over the years and it was find that multiple-temporal-scale kernels as Kaiser and Peeters did in 2013 \cite{kaiser2013multiple}.
-In this case, a fusion of the novelty and repetition approaches is proposed.
+The \textbf{Novelty-based} approach consists on the detection of the transitions between contrasting parts \cite{review}.
+This approach is well-performed using checkerboard-like kernel methods which were introduced by Foote in 2000 \cite{foote2000automatic}.
+These methods have evolved during the years and it has been found that multiple-temporal-scale kernels, as those of Kaiser and Peeters in 2013 \cite{kaiser2013multiple}, outperformed the results of previous works by proposing a fusion of the novelty and repetition approaches.

-\textbf{Homogeneity-based} approach is based on the identification of sections that are consistent with respect to their musical properties.
-These methods used Hidden Markov Models, like Logan and Chu did in 2000 \cite{logan2000music}, Aucouturier and Sandler in 2001 \cite{aucouturier2001segmentation} or Levy and Schandler in 2008 \cite{levy2008structural}.
-Hidden Markov Models (HMM) are based on augmenting Markov chains and seek statistical models that reflects the structure of the data, so they can learn the segmentation of the music signal.
-These methods used as inputs audio feature vectors such as MFCCs, and later on, in 2019, self-similarity matrices in Traile and McFee work \cite{tralie2019enhanced} where they combined different frame-level features such as MFCCs, chromas, chord estimation CREMA model \cite{mcfee2017structured} and tempograms by using a Similarity Network Fusion (SNF) to later compute the segmentation and clustering with the L-measure method.
+The \textbf{Homogeneity-based} approach is based on the identification of sections that are consistent with respect to their musical properties \cite{review}.
+These methods use Hidden Markov Models, like Logan and Chu \cite{logan2000music}, Aucouturier and Sandler \cite{aucouturier2001segmentation} and Levy and Schandler \cite{levy2008structural} or combinations of SSMs like Traile and McFee \cite{tralie2019enhanced}, and McFee and Bello \cite{mcfee2017structured}.